MelissaDeCoster/Final-Project/README.md

 # Final-Project

-Our Final Project attempts to predict crime in the City of Chicago by Community Area and IUCR Code
+Our Final Project attempts to predict crime in the City of Chicago by Community Area and IUCR Code.

+<h2>Definitions</h2>
+"A community area is one of 77 pre-defined Chicago areas with boundaries that have remained, for the most part, stable since the 1920s.
+Community areas were created so the census bureau and social scientists could track statistics consistently in defined areas over time" -https://www.tripsavvy.com/chicago-area-neighborhoods-613858

 Community Areas are as Follows: